 The same system is used for a number of teacher education programs at SFU.
 You will need to do the following to complete your online application:

-- Select 'PDP' as the program to which you wish to apply
+3. Select 'PDP' as the program you are applying to

-- Upload your resume, essay, and (if applicable), letter of intent for ITEM
+5. Upload your resume, essay and (if applicable) a letter of intent (ITEM and IPTEM only)

 You may start your application early and work on it over time.
 You may review, edit or change your application at any time until you click the final submit button.
 After that time, you cannot change your application or any of your submitted materials.
 Your application, submitted materials and application fee must all be complete before you can press the final submit button (your application will say "prerequisites not met" if all of your tasks have not been completed.)